Exploring the option of getting your MBA? Consider the following...

 10. On average, individuals with Master’s degrees have higher income levels and lower unemployment rates than individuals with Bachelor’s degrees.
 In fact, a recent study reveals that nearly 75% of businesses are planning to hiring MBAs this year.

 9. Stay current.
-Beginning in June 2012, the GMAT will be adding a new section titled “Integrated Reasoning,” which measures your ability to analyze data.
+As of June 2012, the GMAT added a new section titled “Integrated Reasoning,” which measures your ability to analyze data.
 If possible, take the GMAT early while the information from your undergraduate education is still fresh.

 8. Weigh all your options.
 When selecting an MBA program, consider admission requirements, cost, scholarship availability, class size and, most importantly, what “fits” you.